marcjulianschwarz/obsidian-vault-blog/Posts/podcastnote.md

 Of course you can also specify a keyboard shortcut to trigger the prompt.

 ### Add Podcast Notes from selection

-This command will only be visible in editor mode.
+This command will be visible in editor mode.
 Make sure you have text selected which contains markdown links to podcast episodes.
 Running the command will create new podcast notes for every url in the selected text.
 It will also automatically link these notes.

 ### Supported Podcast services
-So far these podcast services are supported:

 + Apple Podcast
 + Spotify Podcast
 + Google Podcast